yihui/knitr/FAQ.md

 ## Frequently Asked Questions

-This FAQ is compiled from the [issues](https://github.com/yihui/knitr/issues) and messages I received from blog posts and emails, etc.
+This FAQ is compiled from the [issues](https://github.com/yihui/knitr/issues) and messages I received from blog posts and emails, etc. Personally I'm not big fan of FAQ's, and I believe sometimes FAQ's are nearly bugs.
+Software package authors should think why users ask some questions so frequently (it is unlikely that users are always stupid).
+At least I'm not patient enough to read, say, 128 FAQ's one by one, so I won't let you do it, either.

 1. **knitr** does not work...
-  - Please first update all your R packages (use `update.packages()`) and probably R itself ([what is the current R version?](http://cran.r-project.org/)), then see if it works; if not, please file an [issue](https://github.com/yihui/knitr/issues) to me.
+  - Please first update all your R packages (use `update.packages()`) and probably R itself ([what is the current R version?](http://cran.rstudio.com)), then see if it works; if not, please file an [issue](https://github.com/yihui/knitr/issues) to me with a minimal reproducible example and the output of `library(knitr); sessionInfo()`.
 1. What is the best place to ask questions when the [package website](http://yihui.name/knitr) is not helpful?
   - Depending what you want to ask, you may use these tools (I keep track of the first three more frequently):
   - (Recommended) [StackOverflow](http://stackoverflow.com/questions/tagged/knitr): general questions (more experts and quicker answers there).